Life's a minefield of moments where we feel we’re winning or failing at parenthood. SEND expert, Natalie, explains and sets out her survival guide

-My 7-year-old is running around having what can only be describe as some kind of out-of-this-world meltdown as he can’t find the one toy he desperately needs to make his life complete.
-Obviously without this one toy, the world has already ended so there is no point trying to find it or so he says.
+My 7-year-old is running around having what can only be described as some kind of out-of-this-world meltdown because he can't find the one toy he desperately needs to make his life complete.
+Obviously, without this one toy, the world has already ended so there is no point trying to find it, or so he says.

-As a parent of a child with special educational needs or disability you have to be your child’s advocate and career.
-At times it can feel like a constant battle, meeting after meeting trying to coordinate services, requesting services or provision and having to appeal those decisions.
+As a parent of a child with special educational needs or disability you have to be your child's advocate and carer.
+At times it can feel like a constant battle, meeting after meeting trying to coordinate services, requesting services or provision, and having to appeal those decisions.

-Essentially, I have found myself in a blind panic at times, the parent guilt starts to set in, I take a deep breath and remember I am human, I am only one person and I’m doing my best!
-Feeling like you’re failing as a parent is a common feeling most parents at some point experience it.
-I tell myself you are not failing you are adapting!
-We need to prioritise what’s most important.
-I can tell you, it’s your wellbeing - you will be no good to your family or your children if your burnt out……
+Of course, there are still moments where I have found myself in a blind panic.
+Parent guilt starts to set in and I have to take a deep breath and remember that I am human, I am only one person and I'm doing my best!
+Feeling like you're failing as a parent is a common feeling that most parents will experience at some point.
+It’s important in those times to remember that you are not failing, you’re adapting!

 It’s vital to prioritise what's most important.
 And I can tell you, what’s most important is your wellbeing - you will be no good to your family or your children if you’re burnt out…

 Relax, you’ve got this!